fastify/fastify/docs/Guides/Recommendations.md

 The `readinessProbe` uses [(by default](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#configure-probes)) the pod IP as the hostname.
 Fastify listens on `127.0.0.1` by default.
 The probe will not be able to reach the application in this case.
-In order to make it work, the application must listen on `0.0.0.0` or specify a custom hostname in the `readinessProbe.httpGet` spec, as per the following example:
+To make it work, the application must listen on `0.0.0.0` or specify a custom hostname in the `readinessProbe.httpGet` spec, as per the following example:

 ```yaml